shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 Academic dishonesty, including plagiarism, in any form is a serious offense, and students found in violation are subject to academic penalties that include, but are not limited to, failure of the course, termination from the program, and revocation of degrees already conferred.
 All students are expected to fully adhere to the policies and procedures of Georgetown’s Honor System and to take the Honor Code Pledge:

 <blockquote>
-In pursuit of the high ideals and rigorous standards of academic life I commit myself to respect and to uphold the Georgetown University honor system:
-• To be honest in every academic endeavor, and
-• To conduct myself honorably, as a responsible member of the Georgetown community as we live and work together.
+In pursuit of the high ideals and rigorous standards of academic life I commit myself to respect and to uphold the Georgetown University honor system: To be honest in every academic endeavor, and to conduct myself honorably, as a responsible member of the Georgetown community as we live and work together.
 </blockquote>

 Over and above the honor code, in this course we will seek to create an engaged and passionate learning environment, characterized by respect and courtesy in both our discourse and our ways of paying attention to one another.